flxday/webcam_point_features/README.md

 # webcam_point_features
 Detection of ORB features from online webcam imges.

 Class that implements a descriptor for key points.
-It uses an algorithm for Detecion selecionar key points and features
+It uses an algorithm for Detecion key points and select the features.

 //ORB point feature detector
 cv::Ptr<cv::ORB> orb_detector = new cv::ORB(10);